ignaigna/Simpsons-Hit-Run/README.md

 ## Fair Use Disclaimer

-This repository contains a modified version of _The Simpsons: Hit & Run_, using its original source code and assets strictly for non-commercial, educational, and archival purposes under fair use.
+This repository and or build distributations contains a modified version of _The Simpsons: Hit & Run_, using its original source code and assets strictly for non-commercial, educational, and archival purposes under fair use.
 There is no intent to cause harm to the original work or its market.

 - **Purpose:** Enhancement, preservation, and research.
 - **Use of Copyrighted Material:** Assets and source code are used strictly for modifications and improvements.